We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 A home EV charger is the single best upgrade for any electric vehicle owner.
-Level 2 chargers deliver 25–40 miles of range per hour — a full overnight charge every night.
-Paired with solar panels, you can fuel your car with free sunshine.
+Level 2 chargers deliver 40β65 km of range per hour β a full overnight charge every night.
+Paired with rooftop solar, you can fuel your car with free sunshine.

 8 EV chargers reviewed